FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/README.md

 ## Contributing

-We welcome contributions to Filecoin Foundation website!
+We welcome contributions to the Filecoin Foundation website!

-### Github Workflow
+### GitHub Workflow

 We try to keep each pull request small and focused.
-If the work requires large file changes, we break it down into smaller pieces as outlined in this article on [GitHub Protips from Sarah Vessels](https://github.blog/developer-skills/github/github-protips-tips-tricks-hacks-and-secrets-from-sarah-vessels/)
+If the work requires large file changes, we break it down into smaller pieces as outlined in this article on [GitHub Protips from Sarah Vessels](https://github.blog/developer-skills/github/github-protips-tips-tricks-hacks-and-secrets-from-sarah-vessels/).

 ## License